 in the above definition can be misleading, it's not to be confused with

 love.
-Love is always there.
+Love, like water on the other side of the faucet, is always there.
 Love is not dependent upon proximity.
 If you

 are not experiencing love with someone it